rpuxa/Aviasales-Android-SDK/README.md

 ## What's new in 2.1.17
 - Added default privacy policy (you should change it to your own).
 Set it through `PrivacyPolicyUrl.setUrl("MY_PRIVACY_POLICY_URL");`

+## Privacy Policy

+Privacy Policy is **REQUIRED** for your app.
+If it is missing, your app may be removed from the Google Play at anytime.
+We've included a default Privacy Policy in the template app, but you should create YOUR OWN.
+(you can use online services like [privacypolicytemplate.net](https://privacypolicytemplate.net) or [App Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com)).
+NEXT STEPS:
+1) Upload privacy policy to your website and copy a link to it.
+2) Use this link for a Privacy Policy field in Google Play Console.
+3) Inside your app call PrivacyPolicyUrl.setUrl("MY_PRIVACY_POLICY_URL") with a link to your own Privacy Policy.

 ## Installation

 ### Add gradle dependencies